tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 <compare>
 <james {% include timecode %}>

 Thinking about it, Disney could have used *The Owl House* to gain so much good will from the queer community.
-Just as J [bleep] goes off the rails and becomes a flaming bigot, here comes this new franchise filled with witches and wizards and queer acceptance and representation around every corner.
+Just as J <u>[bleep]</u> goes off the rails and becomes a flaming bigot, here comes this new franchise filled with witches and wizards and queer acceptance and representation around every corner.
 It could have been a replacement for all the people who felt let down by what she'd done and said.
 Disney could have positioned it as the *Harry Potter* for all those abandoned by she-who-must-not-be-named.
 But they didn't.
 Instead they killed it.
 They couldn't let it die because it was thriving with a growing fanbsae, instead they killed it.
 They took this beautiful queer story, this house where us weirdos are accepted and embraced, and they tore it down.

 And we didn't say a thing about it.
 The fans did, sure, but the queer community as a whole was just sort of... silent.
 We've been doing that a lot lately.
 Not just us queers, but a lot of people.
 When we need to be loudest, we go quiet.